 During the emotional and traumatic experience of losing a loved one, it can be difficult to handle a wrongful death suit on your own.
 Knowing who can file a wrongful death suit can help aid your process.
 Parnall & Adams Law has worked with families that have experienced a similar loss due to the negligence and/or wrongful action of another party.

 Our goal is to get your family justice and help you cover any resulting financial losses.
 Parnall & Adams has attorneys ready to fight for and protect you.
-Get in touch with us for a free consultation if you think your loved one’s passing may be due to a wrongful death claim.
+Get in touch with us for a free consultation, or by calling (505) 886-4446, if you think your loved one’s passing may be due to a wrongful death claim.